-Frequently Asked Questions for Zero Fare Bus Pass
+Frequently Asked Questions for Zoom Zero Travel Pass

-What is the qualifying criteria that my child needs to meet to be eligible to receive a Zero Fare Bus Pass?
+What is the qualifying criteria that my child needs to meet to be eligible to receive a Zoom Zero Travel Pass?

 Pupils are entitled to free transport assistance to and from school if they meet the following criteria:

-For pupils aged 5, but less than 8 years (on 1st September) attending their nearest appropriate qualifying school* or any alternative catchment school determined by the Local Authority, free transport assistance (usually a Zero Fare Bus Pass) will be provided where the distance between home and school is more than 2 miles.
+For pupils aged 5, but less than 8 years (on 1st September) attending their nearest appropriate qualifying school* or any alternative catchment school determined by the Local Authority, free transport assistance (usually a Zoom Zero Travel Pass) will be provided where the distance between home and school is more than 2 miles.

-Pupils aged 8-16 years (on 1st September) attending their nearest appropriate qualifying school* or any alternative catchment school determined by the Local Authority, free transport assistance (usually a Zero Fare Bus Pass) will be provided where the distance between home and school is more than 3 miles.
+Pupils aged 8-16 years (on 1st September) attending their nearest appropriate qualifying school* or any alternative catchment school determined by the Local Authority, free transport assistance (usually a Zoom Zero Travel Pass) will be provided where the distance between home and school is more than 3 miles.

 Pupils from low income families